Biden's economic team losing adviser Rouse after midterms

 Rouse took academic leave from Princeton University to serve as chair of Biden's Council of Economic Advisers, and she plans to return to there.
 The official was not authorized to publicly discuss personnel changes and spoke on the condition of anonymity.

-The pending departure is the first to be disclosed since the midterm elections as Biden's term reaches its halfway point, often a time of transition for any presidential administration.
+The pending departure comes after the midterm elections and as Biden's term reaches its halfway point, often a time of transition for any presidential administration.

+The economy could prove to be an even more delicate issue next year.
+The White House has tried to assuage concerns about a potential recession in the near future, pointing to a strong job market.
+But the Federal Reserve has also been raising interest rates to battle continued inflation.

 Bloomberg was first to report Rouse's planned departure, and it said Brian Deese, director of Biden's National Economic Council, plans to depart next year.